Vicent Partal

-Vicent Partal (/ca-valencia/; born 1960 in Bétera, Valencia) is a Spanish journalist and director of VilaWeb.
+Vicent Partal (/ca-valencia/; born 1960 in Bétera, Valencia) is a Valencian journalist and director of VilaWeb.
 He has also worked in El Temps, Diari de Barcelona, TVE, Catalunya Ràdio, El Punt, and La Vanguardia, among others.
 He is considered an Internet pioneer.

 In 1994, he created the self-styled "first news Internet system in Catalonia" named El Temps Online.
 In 1995, founded Partal, Maresma & Associats, a company devoted to Internet Consulting and access.
 From that initiative, La Infopista catalana appeared in 1996, which later became VilaWeb.
 He is currently the Chairman of the Board of the European Journalism Centre.

 Biography

 Vicent Partal studied Magisterium at the University of Valencia and worked at the Gavina School.
 However, he soon changed his profession and began to work as a journalist.

 Co-founder of the weekly magazine El Temps in 1983, he was a collaborator of the Diari de Barcelona and Televisión Española, where he specialized in international politics.
 As a reporter and correspondent, he covered events around the world, including the collapse of the Berlin Wall, the coup d'état in the USSR and the independence process of the Baltic countries, the Balkan war, the revolt of Beijing students, the End of apartheid in South Africa, the beginning of Palestinian autonomy, the conflict in Kurdistan or several elections in the United States.

 In 1994 he created the first informative system on the Internet of the Catalan Areas, and from Spain called El Temps Online.
 In 1995, together with Assumpció Maresma, then director of El Temps's weekly magazine, he founded Infopista (first web directory in Catalan), which was later transformed into an electronic newspaper in Catalan, VilaWeb.
 In the same year he created with Jordi Vendrell the program L'Internauta in Catalunya Ràdio.

 He is currently director of VilaWeb.
 He has collaborated with other media like Elpuntavui, El 9 Esportiu, Berria or Catalunya Ràdio.